KramyQ/Star-Wars-App/README.md

-I have let the .env in place on git for quick testing purpose of course.
+The .env is on git for quick testing purpose of course.

 # Backend
 ## Installation